Vanillaware: 2013–present

 Alongside and following Dragon's Crown, four different projects emerged; an original game titled 13 Sentinels: Aegis Rim, and high-definition remakes or re-releases of Muramasa, Odin Sphere and Dragon's Crown.
 Muramasa Rebirth for the Vita was an expanded port of the original with gameplay tweaks and additional downloadable content (DLC) released under the banner Genroku Legends.
 Odin Sphere: Leifthrasir for PS3, Vita and PlayStation 4 (PS4) was a remake of Odin Sphere.
 The team sought to preserve the original narrative while updating the gameplay to be more in line with Muramasa and Dragon's Crown.
 Dragon's Crown Pro was a port of the original game for PS4 which included support for the console's Pro model.

 Kamitani was tired of fantasy worlds after Dragon's Crown and conceived 13 Sentinels: Aegis Rim as a science fiction-themed video game set in the 1980s, combining mecha with a shōjo manga aesthetic.
 Originally a small domestic project with a toy line tie-in, Kamitani grew frustrated by the publisher's demands and showed it to Atlus.
 They agreed to take it as a new game aimed at the international market, allowing Kamitani full creative freedom.
 Production of 13 Sentinels began following the release of Odin Sphere: Leifthrasir in 2015.
 The team faced numerous problems born from its ambitious thirteen-character narrative, real-time strategy gameplay building off concepts from GrimGrimoire, and more layered artwork and area variety.
 Kamitani ended up writing the entire scenario by himself and handing character design duties to other staff members.
 Kamitani later described the game as the culmination of his work and skills up to that point.

 13 Sentinels: Aegis Rim was originally planned for PS4 and Vita.
 It met with several delays, and the Vita version was cancelled so production could focus on the PS4 version.
 To compensate, a demo-type release called 13 Sentinels: Aegis Rim Prologue was released, with feedback used to adjust the final game.
-13 Sentinels released in Japan in 2019, and later in the West in 2020.
-The game met with critical praise, and sold 500,000 copies worldwide.
-A port to the Nintendo Switch was released in 2022.
-GrimGrimoire was remastered for PS4 and Switch in 2022, with its Western release including a port to PlayStation 5 for its Western release in 2023.
-The port included gameplay enhancements and improved graphics, along with a new principal voice cast.
+13 Sentinels was released in Japan in 2019, and later in the West in 2020.
+The game met with critical praise, a port to the Nintendo Switch was released in 2022, and by 2023 it had sold one million copies worldwide.
+GrimGrimoire was remastered for PS4 and Switch in 2022, with its 2023 Western release including a port to PlayStation 5.
+The remaster included gameplay enhancements and improved graphics, along with a new principal voice cast.
 Vanillaware worked in parallel on a new project teased within 13 Sentinels: Aegis Rim Prologue, described as their biggest project to date.
+That title, Unicorn Overlord, was released worldwide in 2024.
+Kamitani is also planning a further title that is some years off, planning on entering full production when Unicorn Overlord releases.